"Has purchased..." key

 Locksmith allows you to check for a purchase of a specific product and only grant access to your locked content if an applicable purchase has been made.

-Once you that covers the content that you want to require a purchase for, click the "+ Add key" button.
+Once you create a lock that covers the content that you want to require a purchase for, click the "+ Add key" button.
 In the condition selector that appears, select "if the customer has purchased...".

 Locksmith will examine the customer's order history for products matching what you enter.